mars/crak-buildpack/README.md

     heroku buildpacks
     ```

-    If it's not using `create-react-app-buildpack`, then set it:
+    If it's not using `crak-buildpack`, then set it:

     ```bash
-    heroku buildpacks:set mars/create-react-app
+    heroku buildpacks:set mars/crak
     ```

     …and deploy with the new buildpack:

     ```bash
-    git commit --allow-empty -m 'Switch to create-react-app-buildpack' git push heroku master
+    git commit --allow-empty -m 'Switch to crak-buildpack' git push heroku master
     ```

     If the error still occurs, then at least we know it's really using this buildpack!
 Proceed with troubleshooting.
 1. Check this README to see if it already mentions the issue.
-1. Search our [issues](https://github.com/mars/create-react-app-buildpack/issues?utf8=✓&q=is%3Aissue%20) to see if someone else has experienced the same problem.
+1. Search our [issues](https://github.com/mars/crak-buildpack/issues?utf8=✓&q=is%3Aissue%20) to see if someone else has experienced the same problem.
 1. Search the internet for mentions of the error message and its subject module, e.g. `ENOENT "node-sass"`
-1. File a new [issue](https://github.com/mars/create-react-app-buildpack/issues/new).
+1. File a new [issue](https://github.com/mars/crak-buildpack/issues/new).
 Please include:
    * build log output
    * link to GitHub repo with the source code (if private, grant read access to @mars)